kteender/kteender.github.io/about.md

 - digital avatar creation
 - animation tool development

+On the side, I do tech-augmented fortune-telling.
+Fortune-telling has a rich history as interactive entertainment.
+The history of American animation overlaps substantially with fortune-telling in the context of vaudeville and traveling carnivals.

 I'm in L.A.
 I come from somewhere around Champaign, Illinois.

-On the side, I develop CGI-augmented fortune-telling acts.
-Fortune-telling has a rich history as interactive entertainment.
-The history of American animation overlaps substantially with fortune-telling in the context of vaudeville and traveling carnivals.

 Request my CV or to get in touch with me via <a href="mailto:kt@ktcg.art?subject=contact from KTCG ART">kt@ktcg.art</a>.
 <!--
 I designed and coded this website.
 It is powered by <a href="http://jekyllrb.com/">Jekyll</a> and hosted by <a href="http://pages.github.com/">Github Pages</a>. -->